cosmos/cosmos-sdk/docs/spec/governance/overview.md

 be strictly positive but can be inferior to `MinDeposit`.
 Indeed, the submitter need not pay for the entire deposit on its own.
 If a proposal's deposit is strictly inferior to `MinDeposit`, other Atom holders can increase the proposal's deposit by sending a `TxGovDeposit` transaction.
 Once the proposal's deposit reaches `MinDeposit`, it enters voting period.

+If proposal's deposit does not reach `MinDeposit` before `MaxDepositPeriod`, proposal closes and nobody can deposit on it anymore.

 ### Deposit refund

-There are two instances where Atom holders that deposited can claim back their
+There is one instance where Atom holders that deposits can be refunded:
-deposit:
 * If the proposal is accepted.
-* If the proposal's deposit does not reach `MinDeposit` for a period longer than `MaxDepositPeriod` (initial value: 2 months).
-Then the proposal is considered closed and nobody can deposit on it anymore.

-In such instances, Atom holders that deposited can send a `TxGovClaimDeposit` transaction to retrieve their share of the deposit.
+Then, deposits will automatically be refunded to their respective depositer.

 ### Proposal types